Christmas music: Radio broadcasting of Christmas music

 In the United States, it is common for local radio stations to gradually begin adding Christmas music to their regular playlists in late-November, typically after Thanksgiving (which is generally considered the official start of the holiday season), and sometimes culminating with all-Christmas music by Christmas itself.
-More prominently, some stations temporarily drop their regular music format entirely and switch exclusively to Christmas music for the holiday season.
-The latter practice became more widespread in 2001 after the September 11 attacks, as a means of helping improve the morale of listeners.
+More prominently, some stations temporarily drop their regular music format entirely and switch exclusively to Christmas music for the holiday season, a practice that emerged in 2001.